karansikka1/iFood_2019/README.md

 ## Dates
 |||
 |------|---------------|
-Data Released|FIXME|
+Data Released|April 22, 2019|
 Submission Deadline|June 3, 2019|
 Winners Announced|June 2019|

 ## Evaluation Server
-The challenge is hosted on [Kaggle](FIXME)
+The challenge is hosted on [Kaggle](https://www.kaggle.com/c/ifood-2019-fgvc6/overview)

 ## Data
 There is a total of 251 food categories in the dataset.
-A complete list of classes is available [here](FIXME).
+A complete list of classes is available [here](https://raw.githubusercontent.com/karansikka1/iFood_2019/master/assets/).

 ### Training Data